 Her photographs have been featured in Lenscratch, Frames Magazine, Fraction Magazine, L’Oeil de la Photographie, Strange Fire, Rangefinder, Shots Magazine, What Will You Remember, and One Twelve Publishing.
 Books include California Love, Perceive Me, and Emptiness Defined.

-In addition to her own studio practice, Arlook is an educator at the Los Angeles Center of Photography; an advisor with Pasadena Photography Arts curating for FORUM and Open Show Pasadena/East Los Angeles also; contributing editor and resource manager for the PhotoBook Journal.
-In a transition from the darkroom to inkjet printing, she founded Arlook Printing Services in 2016, working with fine art photographers, providing project consultation and archival printing.
-She is based in Los Angeles.
+In addition to her studio practice, Arlook is on the teaching roster at Los Angeles Center of Photography and John C. Campbell Folk School.
+She is a Pasadena Photography Arts Advisor and PhotoBook Journal contributing editor and resource manager.
+Arlook transitioned from the darkroom to inkjet printing and founded Arlook Printing Services in 2016, where she provides project consultation and archival printing for fine art photographers.
+She is based in Santa Monica, California.